ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 **Brief Description**
 1-1s are the most important meeting to have.
 They help us stay connected with members of our team, understanding what is going well, what's not going well, what we can improve on and more.
 I have found that these meetings have helped me and my direct reports by giving each of us insight into what makes the other tick.
 How to better communicate with, support, and listen to your direct reports is fundamental to being a good leader.

 1-1s provide a chance for you to get to know the people you work with better.
 It is easy to forget during the grind of delivering that we are all human.
 We have hopes, dreams, fears, passions, and experiences that help shape who we are.
-Its paramount to understand how to best work together.
+It is paramount to understand how to best work together.

 In that context, 1-1s must be more than just a status update or a rundown of the weeks tasks.
 While that is fine on occasion, these types of discussions must focus on more fundamental areas.
 What makes this person excited?
 What motivates them and even more importantly, what type of behaviors might de-motivate them.